djouallah/aemo_fabric/README.md

 0- Create a Fabric Workspace

-1- connect to the github report from Fabric
+1- Fork this repo, and connect to the github report from Fabric

-2-Open Notebook 1, attached it to the Lakehouse then run it, new data arrive at 5 am Brisbane time, AEMO keep an archive for 60 days ( add a schedule to keep it updated)
+2-Open Notebook 1, attached it to the Lakehouse then run it, new data will arrive arrive daily at 5 am Brisbane time, AEMO keep an archive for 60 days ( add a schedule to keep it updated)

 3-Open Notebook 2, run it, it will rebind the semantic model and the report to the new create Lakehouse